-How often you brush your cat depends on what kind of hair your cat has.
+How often to brush a cat depends on what kind of hair your cat has.
 Ideally, longhaired cats should be brushed every single day, because their hair tends to get matted easily.
 If you have a medium-haired or shorthaired cat, brushing her daily or several times a week is recommended.

 There is always a risk of grooming too much, however, which can cause bald patches or may irritate your cat's skin.
 If you notice any skin problems, contact your vet as soon as possible.

 Reading your cat’s body language

 You want to do regular brushings for your cat, but you aren't sure that she actually likes them.
 That's why learning how to read your cat's body language is so important.